-- In the Model Builder, expand the Component 1>Mesh 1> Boundary Layers 1 node, then click Boundary Layer Properties 1 the figure is built on a Windows computer, and will look similar, but not identical, if built on, for example, a Mac or Linux computer.

-. - 2 In the Settings window for Boundary Layer Properties locate the Boundary Layer Properties section. - In the Number of boundary layers text field, type 2. - In the Thickness adjustment factor text field, type 6. - 3 Click the Build All m button. - 4 In the Model Builder, collapse the Mesh 1 node.
+- I In the Model Builder, expand the Component 1>Mesh 1> Boundary Layers 1 ☐ node, then click Boundary Layer Properties 1 ☐. - 2 In the Settings window for Boundary Layer Properties locate the Boundary Layer Properties section. - In the Number of boundary layers text field, type 2. - In the Thickness adjustment factor text field, type 6. - 3 Click the Build All 🔳 button. - 4 In the Model Builder, collapse the Mesh 1 node.